Best Mem Alternatives in 2026

 The AI chat works like Mem's did.
 You can chat with individual notes or across your entire knowledge base, and it uses your past notes as context.
 The cool part is you can save these AI chats for later reference.
 Had a great conversation with your AI about a project?
 Save it, come back to it, continue the thread.

-Best for: Advanced note-takers who want structure without rigid hierarchies.
-Anyone comfortable (or willing to learn) how to use an OpenAI API key.
-People who loved Mem's AI chat but wanted better organization.
-Users who take notes about defined types of things (people, projects, books, etc.).
+Advanced note-takers who want structure without rigid hierarchies.
+People who loved Mem's AI chat but hated the chaotic organization.
+Users who take notes about specific types of things (people, projects, books, ideas).
+Anyone building a structured knowledge base with templates.

 Capacities logo